 So what exactly sets Ton Sai apart from its neighboring islands?
 Is it the inviting chill out beach bars where you can watch the sunset with a cold bottle of beer?

 Or is it the many rock cliffs that surround you?
 Perhaps it’s the seemingly endless gentle ocean breeze that blows by you as you look out the horizon.

 Although I can never pinpoint what it is exactly that makes Ton Sai so special, my advice?
 Don’t take my word for it.
 Instead, go see it for yourself.

 In this travel guide, I will walk you through tips on how to visit Ton Sai Beach, best things to see and do in the area, and more.

 How to Get to Ton Sai Beach

 If you are arriving from the Krabi bus station, the easiest way to reach Ton Sai is to get a tuk-tuk or taxi to Ao Nang Pier.
-Alternatively, if you’re coming from the airport, there is a 45-minute shuttle ride for about 150 Baht.
-From Ao Nang Pier, you can charter a longtail boat or wait for it to fill up.
-Once the boat has around 10-12 people, it will leave.
-Ticket prices are around 100 Baht a person the last time we checked.
-(Update: Click here to check ticket prices!).
+Alternatively, if you’re coming from the airport, there is a 45-minute shuttle ride to their pier then take the long tail boat from there.

 What to Expect from Ton Sai Beach